Intelx/jsonrpc2-over-http-flutter/README.md

 Server Basics
 -------------

-This server library does not know anything about transport; it only associates the JSON-RPC request with an instance that implements the remote methods, and returns a result.
+This server library does not know anything about transport; it only associates the json-RPC request with an instance that implements the remote methods, and returns a result.
 Network and transport issues are outside the scope of this implementation.
 That said, using the library should be fairly easy with the transport or framework you are using.